 Offer your pup canned or cooked fresh pumpkin for a delicious (and often festive) treat!
 As with all produce, the key here is to keep it plain; canned pumpkin pie filling is full of sugar and spices, so it’s a no-go.
-However, unseasoned pumpkin is a great source of fiber and beta carotene.
+However, unseasoned pumpkin is a great source of fiber and beta-carotene.

-Filled with iron and nutrients that support heart heath and fend off cancer, these dark, leafy greens are as good for our pups as they are for us!
+Filled with iron and nutrients that support heart health and fend off cancer, these dark, leafy greens are as good for our pups as they are for us!
 Because of its high iron content, though, stick to small portions.
 If fed raw, chop in bite-sized pieces, but steamed (and plain!) is usually easier on the digestive system.